Enhancement of nonclassical properties of two-mode squeezed vacuum state with postselected von Neumann measurement: Introduction

-Quantum state optimization is very important method to increase the efficiency of associated quantum information processing, and its effectiveness depends on quantum measurement and control techniques \citep{PhysRevA.103.062405}.
-Quantum weak measurement theory proposed by Aharonov, Albert, and Vaidman in the late 1980s \citep{PhysRevLett.60.1351,PhysRevLett.64.2965} not only generalizes the original measurement theory but also provides a good solution for the development of quantum control \citep{PhysRevA.76.044103,PhysRevA.91.032116,PhysRevResearch.3.033095}.
-One of the distinguished properties of weak measurement compared with strong measurement is that its induced weak value of the observable on the measured system can be beyond the usual range of the eigenvalues of that observable \citep{PhysRev.126.9,PhysRevLett.81.1070,PhysRevB.94.174438,Bagarello_2023}.
-The feature of weak value usually referred to as an amplification effect for weak signals.
-Up to date, the weak measurement technique has been applied in different fields to investigate very tiny effects, such as beam deflection \citep{dixon2009ultrasensitive,PhysRevSTAB.2.024001}, frequency shifts \citep{PhysRevLett.78.2539,PhysRevLett.33.1259}, angular shifts \citep{PhysRevA.80.061801,PhysRevB.94.245312}, velocity shifts \citep{PhysRev.126.9,PhysRevB.94.174438,PhysRevLett.81.1070}, and even temperature shift \citep{Chang_2020,GONG2023117509}.
-For details about the weak measurement and its applications in signal amplification processes, we refer the reader to the recent overview of the field \citep{70,RN2035,RN2066,71}.
-In weak measurement,we only consider the evolution of unitary operator up to its first order since the interaction strength between the system and measuring device is very weak.
-However, if we want to connect the weak and strong measurement, examine the measurement feedback of postselected weak measurement and analyze experimental results obtained in non-ideal measurements, the full order evolution of unitary operator is needed \citep{2021Single,PhysRevA.92.022109,Turek_2020,Xu2021StudyingTS,WeakMeasurements}.
-We call this kind of measurement is postselected von Neumann measurement.
-The signal amplification properties of weak measurement can be utilized in state optimization.
-Recently, the state optimization via postselected von Neumann measurement has been discussed widely, in which the pointer state being the Gaussian states \citep{oh2019optimal,PhysRevA.67.052311}, Hermite-Gaussian or Laguerre-Gaussian states, and nonclassical states \citep{PhysRevA.92.022109,Turek_2020,Xu2021StudyingTS,2021Single,Turek_2023}.
-Particularly, the advantages of non-classical pointer states in increasing postselected measurement precision have been examined in recent studies \citep{PhysRevA.92.022109,WeakMeasurements,PhysRevA.76.044103,PhysRevA.91.032116,PhysRevA.97.063853,dixon2009ultrasensitive}.
-Those research results showed that postselected von Neumann measurement can really change the photon statistics and phase space distributions of corresponding radiation fields for anomalous large weak values in weak measurement regimes.
-However, to our knowledge, so far the postselected von Neumann measurement based quantum state optimization is only used for variety of single mode radiation fields and its usefulness to the multi-mode cases has not been investigated yet.
-As mentioned above, the TMSV state as a typical two-mode radiation field, its nonclassicality could be enhanced via postselected von Neumann measurement based state optimization process.
+Quantum state optimization is a crucial method for enhancing the efficiency of quantum information processing, and its effectiveness depends on quantum measurement and control techniques \citep{2014Quantum}.
+The theory of quantum WM (WM), introduced by Aharonov, Albert, and Vaidman in the late 1980s \citep{PhysRevLett.60.1351}, not only extends the scope of traditional measurement theory but also opens new possibilities for quantum state engineering \citep{PhysRevA.105.022608}.
+One key feature distinguishing WM from strong measurement is that the weak value of an observable can exceed the typical range of its eigenvalues \citep{Aharonov2005}.
+This characteristic, an amplification effect for weak signals, has proven highly effective in solving various challenges in physics and related fields.
+We refer readers to recent reviews in the field for a detailed overview \citep{70,RN2035,RN2066,71}.
+In WM, only the first-order evolution of the unitary operator is important, as the interaction strength between the system and the measuring device is minimal.
+However, to bridge the gap between weak and strong measurements, analyze postselected WM feedback, and interpret experimental results obtained under non-ideal conditions, it is essential to consider the full-order evolution of the unitary operator.
+This type of measurement is known as postselected von Neumann measurement.
+The signal amplification properties inherent in WM can optimize quantum states.
+Recently, there has been considerable interest in state optimization via postselected von Neumann measurements, particularly where the pointer states are Gaussian states \citep{oh2019optimal,PhysRevA.67.052311}, Hermite-Gaussian or Laguerre-Gaussian states, and nonclassical states \citep{PhysRevA.92.022109,PhysRevA.105.022210}.
+In particular, recent studies have examined the advantages of using nonclassical pointer states to improve the precision of postselected measurements \citep{PhysRevA.92.022109,Turek_2020,2021Single}.
+These studies have demonstrated that postselected von Neumann measurement can significantly alter photon statistics and radiation fields' phase space distributions, especially in regimes of anomalously large weak values.
+However, to our knowledge, researchers have only applied postselected von Neumann measurement-based quantum state optimization to single-mode radiation fields, and its potential in multimode cases remains unexplored.
+As mentioned earlier, the TMSV state is a representative two-mode radiation field.
+Thus, one might ask whether it is possible to apply postselected von Neumann measurement-based state optimization to enhance the nonclassical characteristics of the TMSV state.
+Our answer to this question is affirmative.